 Breaking Down Clay Soil With Raised Garden Beds

 With this approach you will be fixing two problems at the same time, you will be able to grow vegetables, and while you are doing that you will also break down the clay soil.
-Make a relatively shallow garden bed, fill it with organic matter, place some mulch on top of it and start planting.
-The organic matter, mulch, and the plants will start breaking down the clay soil, and all you need to do is to move the raised garden bed every year to the next location where you want to improve the clay soil.
+Make a relatively shallow garden bed, fill it with organic matter, place some mulch on top of it, and start planting.
+The organic matter, mulch, and plants will start breaking down the clay soil, and all you need to do is to move the raised garden bed every year to the next location where you want to improve the clay soil.

 Just keep in mind to leave all the organic matter and the mulch on the spot where the raised garden bed was, and just simply grow plants in it.
 This is a relatively slow process of breaking down the clay soil, although if you are short on time this can be an excellent method.
 If you want to know what to put on the bottom of the raised garden bed then check out my recent article What To Put On Bottom Of Raised Garden Bed ( Top 12 Materials ).